tiliajs/tilia/website/src/pages/docs.md

 This is a tiny wrapper around `tilia` to expose a single, changing value.

+In version 3.0.0 (currently in beta), the signal function returns a signal and setter.

 ```typescript
 type Signal<T> = { value: T };